Every Thing You Need to Know About Upper Dolpo Trek

 • Documentaries: "Himalaya" by Eric Valli, which beautifully captures the landscape and culture of Upper Dolpo.

-How long does the Upper Dolpo Trek take?
+How long does the Upper Dolpo trek usually take?

 Upper Mustang Trek